Expat Remuneration Packages: What Should Families Be Asking For?

-Usually, housing is one of the largest expenses in a household.
+Typically, housing is one of the major expenses for a household.
 As such, you will want to find out whether your accommodation is provided by the employer.
 If it isn’t, is it in the form of a use-it-or-lose-it allowance, or covered by your own salary?
 Some employers might even be able to supply you with temporary accommodations, such as serviced apartments.

-To search for an ideal living arrangement, scan housing ads and join local discussion groups.
-Certain areas might be cheaper, though it might be further from schools and public transportation.
+To look for a suitable living arrangement, browse through housing ads and join local discussion groups.
+Certain areas might be cheaper, though they might be further from schools and public transportation.

 The costs of food, gas, electricity, water, phone, and internet can definitely add up.
 Some expats might even add home help or cleaning service to the list.
 Do your research.
 Look up cost calculators, and make sure there are no hidden or surprise costs so you’ll know what to expect when you make the move to China.

 How are you going to travel to and from work?
 Do you live in the city or are you a little out of the way?
-Transportation in China is generally convenient and cheap, particularly when you live in big cities.
+Transportation in China is generally convenient and affordable, especially when you live in major cities.

 A few questions to ask your employer: